BMW B48

 The BMW B48 is a turbocharged inline-four petrol engine which replaced the BMW N20 and has been in production since 2014.
 It was first used in the F56 Mini Hatch and has been used in BMW applications since 2015.

-The B48 is part of a modular BMW engine family of 3-cylinder (B38/ B37), 4-cylinder (B48/ B47) and 6-cylinder (B58) engines, which use a displacement of 500 cc per cylinder.
+The B48 is part of a modular BMW engine family of 3-cylinder (B38/B37), 4-cylinder (B48/B47) and 6-cylinder (B58/B57) engines, which use a displacement of 500 cc per cylinder.

+A SULEV version of the BMW B48, the B46, is sold in the United States and other regions with strict emissions standards.
+Outside of minor differences, primarily with emissions control hardware, the two lines of engines are essentially identical and feature similar performance and reliability.

 Design

-Compared with its N20 predecessor, the B48 uses a more undersquare design, and engine block in "closed-deck construction".
-As per the N20, the block and head are made from aluminium.
+Compared with its N20 predecessor, the B48 uses a more undersquare design, and an engine block using "closed-deck construction".
+As with the N20, the block and head are made from aluminium.
 Other features shared with the N20 include a twin-scroll turbocharger, direct injection, variable valve lift (Valvetronic) and variable valve timing (Double VANOS).

+Technical Update versions

+The B48 engine was revised in 2018, dubbed "B48TU" ("Technical Update"), with notable changes and improvements; a new one-part timing chain as opposed to the earlier two-part, a new separate cooling circuits for the cylinder head and crankcase, and forged conrods and forged crankshaft is now 2.03 lb lighter due to the use of lighter materials and different machining.
+The fuel system also upgraded with the new Bosch HDP6 high pressure fuel pump and Bosch HDEV6 injectors that borrows from the P48 Turbo Engine.